-The goal of the groundwater monitoring plan is to ensure the groundwater table is not lowered as a result of mining and reclamation.
-Any assessment of the "normal" pre-mining condition must account for natural seasonal and climatic changes in the groundwater table over time.
-This memorandum addresses that issue.
+The goal of groundwater monitoring is to ensure that the post-mining conditions approximate premining conditions.
+Any return to "normal," defined as the mean of groundwater elevations, must account for natural seasonal and climatic changes over time.

 As is typical, groundwater at the site is a dynamic system that fluctuates in response to meteorological events of varying temporal scales (i.e., high precipitation events and droughts).
 TPM has reviewed daily groundwater elevation data recorded in 76 piezometers and observation wells in the study area beginning in January 2019 and ending in April 2021.
 The data reflect considerable variation, as shown on Figure 1.